realqhc/llvm-project-plct/llvm/docs/RISCVUsage.rst

 ``XSfvcp``
   LLVM implements `version 1.0.0 of the SiFive Vector Coprocessor Interface (VCIX) Software Specification <https://sifive.cdn.prismic.io/sifive/c3829e36-8552-41f0-a841-79945784241b_vcix-spec-software.pdf>`_ by SiFive.
 All instructions are prefixed with `sf.vc.` as described in the specification, and the riscv-toolchain-convention document linked above.

+``XCvmac``
+  LLVM implements `version 1.3.1 of the Core-V Multiply-Accumulate (MAC) custom instructions specification <https://github.com/openhwgroup/cv32e40p/blob/4f024fe4b15a68b76615b0630c07a6745c620da7/docs/source/instruction_set_extensions.rst>`_ by Core-V.  All instructions are prefixed with `cv.mac.` as described in the specification.
+These instructions are only available for riscv32 at this time.